MahApps/mahapps.com/input/docs/controls/flipview.md

 Title: FlipView
+Description: A control with swipe navigation
 ---

-The `FlipView` acts as a news banner for your applications.
+The `FlipView` control behaves like an ItemsControl and shows items one by one on swipe gesture.
+Also navigation buttons will be available to navigate using mouse.

 It is inspired by Windows 8 / WinRT's control of the same name.
-However, ours was written from the ground-up to support the MahApps.Metro infrastructure.
+However, ours was written from the ground-up to support the `MahApps.Metro` infrastructure.

-# Getting started
+## Getting started

-The `FlipView` control works similar to the regular `TabControl` (`Selector`) control.
+The `FlipView` control works similar to the regular `Selector` (`ItemsControl`) control.
 Place your content inside of it's `Items` property and it will allow to *flip* through them.

 The following code was taken from our main [MetroDemo](https://github.com/MahApps/MahApps.Metro).